bmharper/xo/docs/architecture.md

 The UI thread fetches input messages from the OS, and calls the appropriate event handlers.
 These event handlers are what we call 'user' code, because this is code that is not part of nudom.
 The document is only mutated from the UI thread.
-The Renderer never alters the document - it merely creates structures necessar to perform it's job.
+The Renderer never alters the document - it merely creates structures necessary to perform it's job.
 As far as the renderer is concerned, the document is immutable.

 Why split the system up into two thread groups?